GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 # Configuring a dynamic (BGP) IPsec VPN tunnel with strongSwan and BIRD

-In this example, a dynamic (BGP)-based VPN uses a VTI interface.
+In this example, a dynamic BGP-based VPN uses a VTI interface.
 This guide is based on the official [strongSwan wiki](https://wiki.strongswan.org/projects/strongswan/wiki/RouteBasedVPN#VTI-Devices-on-Linux).

 The following sample environment walks you through set up of a route-based VPN.
 Make sure